encode/django-rest-framework/docs/api-guide/authentication.md

     { 'token' : '9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b' }

 Note that the default `obtain_auth_token` view explicitly uses JSON requests and responses, rather than using default renderer and parser classes in your settings.
 If you need a customized version of the `obtain_auth_token` view, you can do so by overriding the `ObtainAuthToken` view class, and using that in your url conf instead.

+##### With Django admin

+It is also possible to create Tokens manually through admin interface.
+In case you are using a large user base, we recommend that you monkey patch the `TokenAdmin` class to customize it to your needs, more specifically by declaring the `user` field as `raw_field`.

+`your_app/admin.py`:

+    from rest_framework.authtoken.admin import TokenAdmin

+    TokenAdmin.raw_id_fields = ('user',)

 #### Schema migrations